 Steel and iron have long been staples of manufacturing and both will continue to be.
 Kentucky steel companies are working to make products that are lighter and stronger, while the state’s iron companies continue to engage new technologies to create a better product for manufacturers in Kentucky and beyond.

-Steel & Iron production companies employ some 7,300 full-time workers in Kentucky
+Steel and iron companies employ nearly 6,400 full-time workers in Kentucky